 Ali was well known for taking a punch, and was thought by many to have the greatest chin of all time.

 This guy is a physician who performed surgery on himself!
 Rogozov was a very promising surgeon, and about to complete his dissertation, then one day he decided to jack it in and join sixth Soviet Antarctic expedition doing triple-duty as the expedition's doctor, assistant meteorologist and heavy-vehicle operator.
 Rogozov spent thirty-six days at sea, withstanding wind chills of -140 degrees Fahrenheit.
 While he was out there, he developed peritonitis and made the decision to make a 5-inch incision across his abdomen and remove his own appendix!
-He could see what he was doing, so he operated by feeling alone….
+He couldn't see what he was doing, so he operated by feeling alone….
 Unbelievably, Rogozov was back to work within a fortnight and remained out there for another full year!

 Leonidas was a hero-king of Sparta who possessed huge amounts of strength and bravery, and became known for his leadership at the Battle of Thermopylae.
 Leonidas lead an army of just 300 Spartans (to be joined by a number of other Greeks) to face a Persian force of up to 200,000.
 The Persians waited 4 days before attacking, assuming that the Greeks would retreat.